More than 200 schools back lawsuit over foreign student rule

 The colleges are asking the court to block the rule as quickly as possible, saying it’s already being used to turn students away.
 Last Wednesday, a DePaul University student was prevented from entering the country after arriving in San Francisco, according to the filing.
 Harvard previously said one of its students from Belarus was turned away from a flight at an airport in Minsk last week.

-If the policy is upheld, schools could forced to reconsider their fall plans, the filing says.
+If the policy is upheld, schools could forced to reconsider their fall plans.
 Princeton last week said first-year students and juniors could live on campus this fall, while sophomores and seniors would replace them during the spring semester.
 But that plan was based on the understanding that foreign students could continue remote learning from the U.S., the filing said.

 “Princeton now may be forced to reassess its plan, with just weeks to go before the fall semester, lest sophomore and senior international students be forced to leave the country — and potentially be unable to return for the spring,” according to the brief.